-Effectively engage in self-evaluation: This seminar explores self-evaluation in order to utilize personal strengths and be aware of biases in the therapeutic process.
+Effectively engage in self-evaluation in order to utilize personal strengths and be aware of biases in the therapeutic process.
 This is a two hour seminar.
-Goals of this seminar are to reflect on individual strengths and weaknesses and learn how to continuously evaluate yourself in practice.
+Goals of this seminar are to reflect on individual strengths and weaknesses, acknowledge your own bias and how it may impact your work and learn how to continuously evaluate yourself in practice.
 This will become a basis for continued growth throughout the internship year.

-Psychological Testing and Integrated Report Writing: This seminar focuses on administering, scoring and interpretation of psychological tests, incorporating data into a well-written, integrated report, and providing accurate and clinically relevant feedback regarding testing, assessment and behavioral modification plans to non-psychology staff.
+Psychological Testing and Integrated Report Writing: This four hour/two week seminar focuses on administering, scoring and interpretation of psychological tests, incorporating data into a well-written, integrated report, and providing accurate and clinically relevant feedback regarding testing, assessment and behavioral modification plans to non-psychology staff.
 Specifically includes cognitive, personality and projective tests.

-Suicide and self-harming behaviors: This seminar addresses the topics of suicide and self -harming behaviors utilizing resources including the Pisani Risk Formulation Model by Anthony Pisani Ph.D, the CAMS approach by David Jobes, Ph.D and the teachings of Marsha Linehan Ph.D as a guide.
+Suicide and self-harming behaviors: This four hour/two week seminar addresses the topics of suicide and self -harming behaviors utilizing resources including the Pisani Risk Formulation Model by Anthony Pisani Ph.D, the CAMS approach by David Jobes, Ph.D and the teachings of Marsha Linehan Ph.D as a guide.
 The goals is for interns to increase their knowledge and comfort level in assessing and treating patients who present with suicidal and self-harming behaviors.